https://en.sputniknews.africa/20241103/russian-and-zimbabwean-geologists-held-first-joint-expedition-in-zimbabwe-report-says-1069018790.html

 Writer / Editor

-Russian geologists shared their expertise on kimberlite pipes searching techniques, which are crucial for diamond-rich Zimbabwe, and the staff of the University of Zimbabwe expressed interest in further development of joint scientific research and technological developments in the field of environmental monitoring, the media noted.
+Russian geologists shared their expertise on kimberlite pipe searching techniques, which are crucial for diamond-rich Zimbabwe, and the staff of the University of Zimbabwe expressed interest in further development of joint scientific research and technological developments in the field of environmental monitoring, the media noted.

 Specialists of the Russian State University for Geological Prospecting named after Sergo Ordzhonikidze (MGRI) and the University of Zimbabwe have